 The criteria for the films in this list are that they are fictional, made by women and feature female protagonists.
 Finally, all are made in the spirit of liberation.
 There are many notable films that provide stark and uncompromising images of women living under patriarchal law and male order, among them Barbara Loden’s Wanda (USA 1971) and Chantal Akerman’s Jeanne Dielman, 23, Quai du Commerce, 1080 Bruxelles (1975).
 I wanted, however, to focus on films that provide images of celebration rather than endurance.
 Films directed by men, in spite of there being some key titles, have been excluded as female filmmakers are too often absent from this type of list.

 Availability for feminist classics is scarce.
 Feminist films are frequently ‘disappeared’ from film culture.
 Where, for example, are the films of Stephanie Rothman?
 Why has Julie Dash’s Daughters of the Dust (1991) been so long unavailable on DVD?
-(Dash’s film is now restored and will be rereleased summer 2017).
+[Dash’s film is now restored and is available on Blu-ray].

 Other filmmakers that should be mentioned in the context of feminist filmmaking are the Hollywood directors, who in the late 1970s and early 1980s were part of a new wave of feminist film, among them Joan Micklin Silver (Between the Lines, 1977), Claudia Weill (Girlfriends, 1978) and Susan Seidelman (Smithereens, 1982 and Desperately Seeking Susan, 1985).

 The directors working in Britain today must also be acknowledged.
 Their films provide examples of interesting and often inspirational female characters.
 Filmmakers like Gurinder Chadha, Andrea Arnold and Carol Morley are in their own ways keeping the tradition alive.